akiosTerr/pay-my-bills/README.md

 Pay My Bills is a web app that helps you to, you guessed it, pay your bills !

-Do you have problemas keeping up with all the bills you have to pay ? no ? just me ?
+Do you have problems keeping up with all the bills you have to pay ? no ? just me ?

 well, I built this web app for myself, but you can use it if you like !